-For educators looking for guidance in how best to use this resource in their classrooms, the website includes lesson plans and reading and writing prompts:
+For educators looking for guidance in how best to use our digital materials in their classrooms, we have included lesson plans and reading and writing prompts:

-Some background on Margaret Walker (Biography) may also prove helpful for teachers.
+Some background on Margaret Walker (Biography) may also prove helpful.
 As a teenager in New Orleans in the early 1930s, Margaret Walker began her writing career and had the opportunity to meet Langston Hughes who encouraged her and suggested that she leave the South for her education.
-In 1935, Walker graduated from Northwestern University, her father’s alma mater, and, while in Chicago, she met Richard Wright and joined his Southside Writer’s Group, which she led after he moved to New York City.
+In 1935, Walker graduated from Northwestern University, her father’s alma mater.
+While in Chicago, she met Richard Wright and joined his Southside Writer’s Group, which she led after he moved to New York City.

 By 1937, Margaret Walker had written her seminal poem, “For My People,” which served as her master’s thesis at the University of Iowa and won the Yale Younger Poets Award.
 She was the first black woman to be so recognized.